 "Jesus knew that the Father had put all things under his power, and that he had come from God and was returning to God; so he got up from the meal, took off his outer clothing, and wrapped a towel around his waist" - John 13:3-4.

 Jesus knew who He was and that He had power and control over 'all things.'
 So what did He do as a result?
-He stripped down to His 'work clothes,' took a towel and washed the feet of His disciples.
-He used His power to serve the practical needs of others in this instance washing their dirty feet that had accumulated dust from walking life's messy roads.
-Leaders have power, but they realize that the power can inflate their ego, so they look for opportunities to humble themselves, especially by serving others.
-And serving others is not being polite; it is doing for others what they cannot do or think to do for themselves.
+He stripped down to His 'work clothes,' took a towel, and washed the feet of His disciples.
+He used His power to serve the practical needs of others, in this instance washing their dirty feet that had accumulated dust from walking life's messy roads.
+Leaders have power, but they know that the power can inflate their ego, so they look for opportunities to humble themselves, especially by serving others.
+And serving others isn't just being polite; it's doing for others what they can't do or know how to do for themselves.

-LEADERSHIP STEP: If you are not yet a leader, write out today some of the things you will do with your leadership authority and power when you receive them.
+LEADERSHIP STEP: If you're not yet a leader, write out today some of the things you will do for others with your leadership authority and power when you receive them.
 If you are a leader, examine how effectively you serve others.
-List all the instances where you are using your power to serve other's needs.
-If your list is not adequate to suit you, then devote some creative time to think of practical things you can do to better serve others from your position of authority.
+List all the instances where you're using your power to serve other's needs.
+If your list isn't adequate to suit you, then devote some creative time to think of practical things you can do to better serve others from your position of authority.